nickmcmillan/react-physics-dragger/README.md

 ## Todo:
-- [ ] Maybe convert it to hooks
+- [ ] Maybe convert it to hooks, less imperative, more functional
+- [ ] Could it work with sideways scrolling?
+- [ ] Scroll to x position API

-This React library was packaged with https://github.com/transitive-bullshit/create-react-library
+This library was packaged with https://github.com/transitive-bullshit/create-react-library

 ## License